business-science/timetk/README.md

 #> [1] 2010.000 2010.003 2010.005 2010.008 2010.011
 ```

-The original date or datetime index is retrieved by setting `.sweep_idx = TRUE`.
+The original date or datetime index can be retrieved by setting `.sweep_idx = TRUE`.
+Note that a "sweep index" must be present.
+This can be tested with the function `has_sweep_idx()`.

 ``` r
 # Secondary "sweep index": date or date-time index now retrievable